brockpetrie/vue-moment/readme.md

 ## Chaining

-There's some build in support for chaining, like so:
+There's some built-in (and not thoroughly tested) support for chaining, like so:

 ```html
 <span>{{ someDate | moment add "2 years, 8 days" subtract "3 hours" "ddd, hA" }}</span>